mordak/playbook-dev-tools/ports-wip/python322_/README.md

 The procedure to get the latest compatible version of `pip` working as well is as follows:
 1. Make sure this python is installed (not just the interpretter but the whole thing including the `lib` directory).
 2. Make sure `wget` is installed.
-3. Run the `pip.sh` script on the phone.
+3. Download and run `sh pip.sh` on the phone.
 This script first downloads some very early versions of `setuptools` and `pip`, and then uses those to install the latest compatible versions.
 4. To install something use the alias `pipi <package name>` instead of `pip install`.
 It seems there is something broken with `pip install` as it can't seem to fetch the index url unless it is passed explicitly with the `--index-url` flag, so the alias is written out to your `.profile` for convenience.

 INSTALLING PACKAGES